All Episodes

 Hey, Rush.

-And what I wanted to comment on was this not invented here method that the Saudis have perfected for purifying the water that's contaminated with oil and turning the not invented here, what what I yeah, you correct me if I'm wrong here, but I think what Pfmeister was saying, it's been rejected because it wasn't invented here.
+And what I wanted to comment on was this not invented here method that the Saudis have perfected for purifying the water that's contaminated with oil.

-That we're a little bit parochial.
+We're a little bit parochial.

-Ah no, no, when it's not invented here, we can't do that.
+Ah, no, no, when it's not invented here, we can't do that.

-Okay, well, it sounded to me like it was a uh distillation which basically can separate liquids based on their boiling point.
+Okay, well, it sounded to me like it was a distillation which basically can separate liquids based on their boiling point.

-Uh I don't know how it works.
+I don't know how it works.

-And so you take water, for example, water molecules are pretty small, they can fit together really well, and they have forces between the individual molecules that cause them to stick together very well and very strongly, and so that's why water has a uh pretty high boiling point.
+They can fit together really well, and they have forces between the individual molecules that cause them to stick together very well and very strongly.

 Right.

-But if you take a a longer uh a di a different size structure, like crude oil has structures made of long carbon chains, and they have a lot of branches in them, and they don't stick to each other as well as water can stick to itself.
+But if you take a longer, a different size structure, like crude oil has structures made of long carbon chains, and they have a lot of branches in them.

 Precisely.